About This Animal

 DIET: Mollusks, crustaceans, small fish and invertebrates

-ON EXHIBIT: Stingray Bay Touch Tank in Ocean Journey
+ON EXHIBIT: Stingray Bay Touch Tank and Secret Reef in Ocean Journey

 This ray, which is also called a Cowfish and Skeete, belongs to the same family as Bat, Eagle and Manta Rays.
 They have flat, tile-like teeth, which are ideal for crushing mollusks and crustaceans, as well as other prey.